-Al Mal Capital PSC (the "Fund Manager") is pleased to present the third report on Al Mal Capital REIT (the "Fund"), the first domestic REIT licensed by the Securities and Commodities Authority (SCA) of the UAE.
-The Fund is a closed-ended Real Estate Investment Trust ("REIT"), listed on the Dubai Financial Market ("DFM").
-The Fund is the first listing of its type on the local market in the UAE and continued to hold this status as of 31 December 2023.
+We are pleased to present our report on Al Mal Capital REIT (the "Fund") for the year ended 31st December 2023.

+Al Mal Capital REIT, is a closed ended Real Estate Investment Trust ("REIT"), listed on the Dubai Financial Market and licensed by the Securities and Commodities Authority ("SCA") of the UAE.
+The Fund is the first listing of its type on the local market in the UAE and continued to hold this status as of 31st December 2023.

-The Fund Manager is responsible for managing the Fund's investments, identifying new acquisition targets, and growing the overall Fund size in line with the guidelines.
+Al Mal Capital PSC (the "Fund Manager") is responsible for managing the Fund's investments, identifying new acquisition targets, and growing the overall Fund size in line with the guidelines.
 The Fund Manager is a Private Stockholding Company incorporated in the United Arab Emirates and is a subsidiary of Dubai Investments PJSC, a company listed on the Dubai Financial Market (the "DFM").